 1. Choose High-Altitude Coffee Beans

 High-altitude coffee beans are grown in cooler and dryer environments than low-land varieties.
 This makes them far less likely to contain toxic molds.
-They’re also lower in pesticides since there higher altitudes tend to have less pests.
+They’re also lower in pesticides since there higher altitudes tend to have fewer pests.

 2. Select Wet-Processed Beans